 Colegio de San Xerome

-Colegio de San Xerome now houses the office of the University of Santiago de Compostela´s vice-chancellor, on the south side of Plaza del Obradoiro.
+Colegio de San Xerome now houses the office of the University of Santiago de Compostela´s chancellor, on the south side of Plaza del Obradoiro.
 Erected in the 16th century by the bishop Fonseca for poor arts students, this Renaissance building features a late-Gothic portal that originally belonged to the Azabachería pilgrim hospital.
 Its jambs depict the figures of St. Dominic, St. John the Evangelist, St. James, St. Peter, St. Paul and St. Francis of Assisi and, on the tympanum, Our Lady with Baby Jesus.

 Palacio de Raxoi